taahashakeel/Supply-Chain-Management/README.md

  ![](images/CannotFulfillOrder.png)
 <p align="center">
 <alt="Material Bread logo">
- Figure 3- Unsucessful order
+ Figure 3- Unsuccessful order
 </p>

-## Challenges and Solution
+## Learned
+Learned to write unit tests using JUnit to ensure that the program would preform as expected Gained exposure and confidence using MySQL database